wtttc/ApkSizeCheck/README.md

     ```

-4. read output, weibo for wxample
+4. read output, weibo for example

     ```